ppau/ppau-graphics/CONTRIBUTING.md

 In general, use Open Sans for general text and Open Sans Condensed for tag-text.

 If you use fonts other than those listed in the Identity Style Guide, run `python3 list_fonts.py` in the project root before committing.
 This will automatically update `FONTLIST.json`.
-Please only use fonts which are available under permissive licenses.
+Please only use fonts which are available under permissive licenses, and add their download links to the list below...

 The Authorisation Tag placeholder is as follows (remove leading/trailing whitespace):